brianbancroft/git-intro/README.md

 * Bonus: The Gitignore

+This is going to be a lecture that's geared to teach

 # Why
 Developers use versioning so that they can collaborate, share and exchange ideas with the minimum amount of fuss possible.
 You're going to learn it so that you all can